-Do you HAVE to create an estate plan?
-While it is absolutely possible to die without planning your estate, I wouldn’t say it is advisable.
+While it is absolutely possible to die without planning your estate, we wouldn’t say it is advisable.
 If you die without an estate plan, your family could face major legal issues and (possibly) bitter disputes.
-So in my opinion, everyone should do some form of estate planning.
+So in our opinion, everyone should do some form of estate planning.
 Your estate plan could include wills and trusts, life insurance, disability insurance, a living will, a pre- or post-nuptial agreement, long-term care insurance, power of attorney and more.

 Did you know that your heirs could encounter legal hassles … even if you have a will?
 Basically, a will tells the world what you’d like to have happen, but proper estate planning is what provides the tools to make those things happen.
 While your will may state who your beneficiaries are, those beneficiaries may still have to seek a court order to have assets transfer from your name to theirs, and in such a case, those assets won’t lawfully belong to them until the court procedure (known as probate) concludes.
 Estate planning can include items like properly prepared and funded trusts, which could help your heirs to avoid probate.

 Speak with a qualified legal or financial professional – one with experience in estate planning.
 A financial consultant can refer you to a good estate planning attorney and a qualified tax professional, and lead a team effort to assist you in drafting your legal documents.